Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

   // The "data" object's keys may only contain lowercase letters, numbers,
   // and underscores.
 Every value MUST be an object.
   "data": {
-    "flag": {
+    "tree1": {
       // Must match the corresponding key (look up).
-      "id": "flag",
+      "id": "tree1",
       // A name for the current graphic.
       // May only have alphanumeric characters and spaces.
-      "name": "Flag",
+      "name": "Tree 1",
-      // The path to the image to take this graphic from.
+      // The path to the file to take this graphic's image and animations from.
-      "imgPath": "/imgs/game-images/buildings-sheet.png",
+      "file": "/imgs/game-images/trees-sheet.png",
+      // How many angles the specified graphic has.
+May only be 1, 2, 4, or 8.
+      "angles": 1,
+      // Must be a boolean.
+      "hasAnimations": false,
+      // Data for the main image that will be show in-game, in information panels
+      // and/or as the actual entity.
+      "mainImg": {
-      // The start position of the sub-image to take from the file at
+        // The X and Y position of the image, relative to the file named above.
-      // "imgPath".
-This is useful for sprite sheets.
-      // Both x and y must be integers less than or equal to the
-      // width and height of the image, and greater than 0.
-      "position": { "x": 0, "y": 0 },
+        "x": 0,
+        "y": 0,
-      // The dimensions of the sub-image to take from the file at
+        // The width and height of the image.
-      // "imgPath".
-This is useful for sprite sheets.
-      "dimensions": { "width": 50, "height": 300 }
+        "w": 200,
+        "h": 250
+      },
+      // The following are optional images that MAY be shown in-game.
+See more in
+      // Section 6.1.2.
+      "damaged1Img": null,
+      "damaged2Img": null,
+      "constructingImg": null,
+      // Animations the graphic has.
+This MUST be null if "hasAnimations" is false.
+      // Otherwise, it MUST be an object.
+      "animations": null
     }
   }
 }